Omoda C5: Electric version

 A battery electric version with a power output of 150 kW and a 61 kWh battery was introduced at the Auto Shanghai in April 2023.
 Named the Chery Omoda E5 or Omoda E5 or Omoda C5 EV depending on the market, the variant adopts a different front end styling along with other design changes.
-It also lacks any Chery logo and branding.
 It first went on sale in Indonesia in February 2024 as the Omoda E5.